bat-literature/bat-literature.github.io/README.md

 #### Feedback Workflow

 1. BatLit Community Solicits feedback on published BatLit versions
-2. on receiving feedback, the batlit curator documents the request in a github issue
+2. on receiving feedback, the batlit curator documents the request in [a github issue](https://github.com/bat-literature/bat-literature.github.io/issues) at https://github.com/bat-literature/bat-literature.github.io/issues .
-3. open issues are reviewed by the editorial board under guidance of the curator
+3. [open issues](https://github.com/bat-literature/bat-literature.github.io/issues) are reviewed by the editorial board under guidance of the curator
 4. if needed, existing records are updated to address the provided issue

 #### Deduplication Workflow